gabrielsp92/water-jug-challenge/README.md

 # Set up
 ## Environment variables
-By default the server will start at port 5000, to overwrite this setting, you can declare a new value as the example bellow
+By default the server will start at port 5000, to overwrite this setting, you can declare a new value as shown in the example bellow
 ```bash
   EXPORT PORT=<PORT>
 ```